 Some inks agree better with some papers than with others.
 The expression better can be quite personal, and I am not sure what the criteria of measurement could be for this.
 I would suggest that it is in the coating of the paper, bonding agent or paper fibre, with which certain surface active chemicals can deal better than with others.

 In the writing industry, as I mentioned before, we use a standardised paper, produced for a circle or infinity figure writing machine (see upper part of this article).
-I would like to bet that almost every quality writing implement developed on this planet was optimised on that paper.
+I would like to bet that almost every quality writing implement developed on this planet was optimised for that paper.

 Even inks of the same brand behave differently

 … I have heard being said.
 I ask: in what situation?
 In the fountain pen or on paper?
 Using an old dip nib and holder provides a quick answer.
 If the ink line shows variations on various paper types, then it’s the paper.
-If the inks are from the same brand but different colours or types (permanent/normal) I would agree, “they would behave differently” …they would need to differ because of their different composition.
+If the inks are from the same brand but different colours or types (permanent/ regular) I would agree, “they would behave differently” …they would need to differ because of their different composition.

 Nevertheless, any conscientious and reliable manufacturer would try to minimise such variations.
 If they happen within the same colour of ink, then I would suggest, the ink manufacturer does a shoddy job.
 Finally, I would like you to consider that it is also a matter of degree when assessing something to be the same and what is different.
 I ask: Is it measurable?